The most famous manifestos ever written

 8 Russell – Einstein Manifesto to question the use of Nuclear Weapons

-Of the famous manifestos listed here this may be the least well know.
+Of the famous manifestos listed here, this may be the least well known.
 It was created by philosopher Bertrand Russell and scientist Albert Einstein on the 9th of July 1955.
 It was the height of the Cold War and the threat of nuclear war was a shadow on the world.
-Co-signed by a number of leading scientists and thinkers, it lead to a series of conferences and world wide discussion on nuclear weapons.
+Co-signed by a number of leading scientists and thinkers, it lead to a series of conferences and worldwide discussions on nuclear weapons.

 9 Chris Locke, Doc Searls, David Weinberger and Rick Levine’s The Cluetrain Manifesto

 Another book in our set of 10 famous manifestos.
 This one written in 1999 challenged the future of business in an online world.
 It comprised 99 ideas that challenged existing business thinking.
 It is still widely referred to today.